ABC Blog

 Mosquitoes are ubiquitous during the warm summer months, and many regions of the U.S. stay temperate enough year-round to make mosquitoes a perennial problem.
 Thus, no matter where you live, it’s likely that you’ll encounter these annoying bloodsuckers at some point when you’re outside doing yard work or relaxing on your patio.
 Most people have a mosquito-repelling trick or two up their sleeves: They might spray themselves down with bug repellent, or light citronella candles or tiki torches to keep these insects and their itchy bites at bay.
-The associated smoke, chemicals and pungent scents are too harsh for indoors, however, so what to do when you find that mosquitoes have moved inside?
-The next question you might ask yourself is how long do mosquitoes live indoors, anyway?
+The associated smoke, chemicals and pungent scents are too harsh for indoors, however — which is exactly why Houston mosquito control professionals recommend a different approach once these pests make it inside.
+The next question you might ask yourself is: how long do mosquitoes live indoors, anyway?

-The short answer to the second question is that the average mosquito lifespan lasts between four days and a month, although most mosquitoes live about two weeks, which can seem like an eternity when dealing with these pesky pests.
+The short answer is that the average mosquito lifespan lasts between four days and a month, although most mosquitoes live about two weeks — which can seem like an eternity when dealing with these pesky pests.
 Also, keep in mind that once a female mosquito bites, it can lay up to 300 eggs at a time, given the proper circumstances, so what could be one mosquito making its way inside could quickly become a big problem.
 Let’s find out more about these irritating pests that definitely do not make good houseguests.

 Why Are Mosquitoes In My House?

-Picture this: You’re relaxing on your couch or in bed, reading a book or watching TV, when you hear the telltale, annoying, high-pitched whine of a mosquito—or, worse, you start smacking at your skin because you feel the tiny sting of a bite in progress.
-If an evening spent safely indoors leads to multiple red, itchy welts on your skin, you might wonder, “Why are mosquitoes in my house?”
+Picture this: You’re relaxing on your couch or in bed, reading a book or watching TV, when you hear the telltale, annoying, high-pitched whine of a mosquito — or, worse, you start smacking at your skin because you feel the tiny sting of a bite in progress.
+If an evening spent safely indoors leaves you with multiple red, itchy welts on your skin, you might wonder, “Why are mosquitoes in my house?”

 The answer is relatively straightforward: Mosquitoes gravitate toward dark, warm, moist places where they have access to water, including laundry rooms and bathrooms inside our homes.
 Anytime you enter or exit your home, especially on a warm, humid night, mosquitoes can slip through the open door into your house.
-Unfortunately, if these pests reside inside your home, getting rid of your unwelcome visitors may take some know-how and vigilance.
+Unfortunately, if these pests are inside your home, getting rid of them may require some know-how and vigilance.

 Frequently Asked Questions About Mosquitoes